-In which circumstances can a parent or affiliated corporation be responsible for the liabilities of subsidiaries or affiliates?
+49 In which circumstances can a parent or affiliated corporation be responsible for the liabilities of subsidiaries or affiliates?

-If any controlled member of the group is undergoing liquidation, the dominant member shall be held liable for any debt the member may have outstanding.
+In case of group of corporations, if any controlled member of the group is undergoing liquidation, the dominant member shall be held liable for any debt the member may have outstanding.
 The dominant member shall be relieved of liability if able to verify that the controlled member's insolvency did not arise as a consequence of the group's common business strategy.
 Majority control means a relationship where a natural or legal person (holder of a participating interest) controls over 50 per cent of the voting rights in a legal person, or in which it has a dominant influence.
+The holder of a participating interest is deemed to have dominant influence on a legal person if it is a member of or shareholder in that company and: (i) it has the right to appoint and recall the majority of the executive officers or supervisory board members of the legal person; or (ii) other members of or shareholder in that legal person are committed under agreement with the holder of a participating interest to vote in concert with the holder of a participating interest, or they exercise their voting rights through the holder of a participating interest, provided that together they control more than half of the votes.